 The Burlington Symphony Orchestra is a community-based volunteer symphony orchestra serving Burlington, Hamilton and surrounding areas since 1973.
-We offer diverse, challenging concert programs at affordable prices, enriching the lives of performers and audience alike.
+We offer diverse, challenging concert programs at affordable prices, enriching the lives of performers and audiences alike.
 Our annual Young Artists’ Competition offers aspiring young musicians an unparalleled opportunity to perform solo works accompanied by a full orchestra.

-Burlington’s Symphony on the Bay began in September of 1973 as the McMaster Symphony Orchestra, a campus-community orchestra under the leadership of Dr Lee Hepner.
+Burlington’s Symphony on the Bay began in September of 1973 as the McMaster Symphony Orchestra, a campus-community orchestra under the leadership of Dr. Lee Hepner.
 The Inaugural Concert took place at Mohawk College Theatre on November 29, 1973.
 The McMaster Symphony Orchestra was performing in the Great Hall of Hamilton Place by 1979, drawing as many as 1200 in the audience.
 It registered as a charitable organization in 1981.
-The February 7, 1982 concert, with Valerie Tryon as soloist, is representative of Dr Hepner’s programming.
+The February 7, 1982 concert, with Valerie Tryon as a soloist, is representative of Dr. Hepner’s programming.
 The orchestra left McMaster University in 1988 and became the Greater Hamilton Symphony Association, an independent community orchestra operating under the name of Symphony Hamilton.
 In 2011, the orchestra was re-branded as Symphony on the Bay, to reflect its importance in the wider Hamilton-Burlington region, and began performing in its beautiful and acoustically stunning new home, the Burlington Performing Arts Centre.

 In 2019 the orchestra became the Burlington Symphony Orchestra, confirming its commitment to the musical life of Burlington while maintaining ties to Hamilton and the surrounding region.

 to stimulate excellence in instrumental performance;